WiFi-GEN: High-Resolution Indoor Imaging from WiFi Signals Using Generative AI: Problem Formulation and Method

 \subsection{Problem Formulation}

-Consider a typical indoor environment with a domain of interest $D\subset \mathbb{R} ^{2} $ with rectangular shape of $X \times Y$ m$^2$ as shown in Fig. \ref{fig:setting}.
-WiFi nodes are placed at its boundary (denoted as $B\subset \mathbb{R} ^{2} $).
-In order to obtain measurements for PD-ISP, each WiFi node needs to measure the signal power transmitted from all other nodes separately.
+Consider a typical indoor environment with a domain of interest $D\subset \mathbb{R} ^{2} $ with rectangular shape of $X \times Y$ m$^2$.
+WiFi nodes are placed at its boundary.
+In order to obtain measurements for phaseless inverse scattering problem (PD-ISP), each WiFi node needs to measure the signal power transmitted from all other nodes separately.
 Current WiFi devices can be configured to work as both transmitter and receiver, so the measurement matrix $\mathbf{W} $ obtained from $M$ nodes has the largest dimension of $M \times M-1$.
 In practice, all $M$ nodes take turns to act as the transmitter.
 While one of the nodes transmits, all other $M-1$ nodes measure the received power coming from a constant transmitting power level.
 This configuration is similar to conventional works in this research field \cite{dubey2021enhanced}.
-Some published works configure WiFi nodes to be only transmitter or receiver \cite{xu2020deep}.
-However, current WiFi devices are transceivers by default, and using all nodes for both transmitting and receiving can collect more comprehensive data with fewer nodes.

 The PD-ISP aims to identify the material parameter (e.g. permittivity) in each cell of the discretized 2-D DoI of $\mathbf{I} (N_x \times N_y$), where $N_x = X/\Delta x$ and $N_y = Y/\Delta y$.
 For better resolution, $N_x \times N_y$ is normally much larger than $M \times M-1$, and the increase of $N_x$ and $N_y$ can provide more details in the DoI.
 For imaging task, detecting the shape is the priority, so in this work we only reconstruct the object shape rather than the material permittivity.
 Consequently, the final task is generating the $N_x \times N_y$ binary matrix $\mathbf{I}$ from the measured input matrix $\mathbf{W}$($M \times M-1 $).
 We consider the PD-ISP as a new cross-modal image generation problem and design a generative model called WIFI-GEN to visualize indoor objects through WiFi signals.